a-alphayed/Arch-Notes/README.md

 ### 3. Create partitions

-If the installation is on apple device the partition table should look like this:
+If the installation is on Apple device the partition table should look like this:

 ```bash